 It’s easy to see why California is a blessed state in the union.
 Sunshine, coastline, mountains, valleys – it’s gorgeous.
 And then there’s the food and wine.
 If California is the state that just keeps on giving to travellers and locals, then the rolling hills, vineyards, and valleys of Sonoma County are the sweet cherries on a fantastic Cali sundae.

 There’s so much more to wine country and Sonoma County than wine, as fabulous as it is.
 Sonoma County is a beautiful, bucolic, almost off-the-beaten path destination compared to nearby regions (we see you, Napa Valley).
 And guess what?
-Sonoma County has a surprising amount of family-friendly activities that go well beyond wine tastings and tours.
+Sonoma County has a surprising number of family-friendly activities that go well beyond wine tastings and tours.
 Let me show you how you can enjoy Sonoma County with kids (and wine).